 Best for Leftovers

 Stain- and odor-resistant

 Durable, high-quality tempered glass

 Containers get very hot in the microwave

 This set of six glass storage containers, plus lids, is perfect for stashing leftovers, whether it’s meat and vegetables from dinner or leftover chopped vegetables from salad prep.
 The set includes three different sizes: 2 cups, 4 cups, and 7 cups, so you can choose just the right size no matter what needs to be stored.
-The containers are made from tempered glass that is freezer, microwave, and preheated-oven safe, so you can safely stash the food for later or reheat it without having to transfer it to another bowl.
-Our product tester gives high marks to the set's tempered glass, which can withstand any oven temperature.
+The containers are made from tempered glass that can be used in the freezer, microwave, and preheated oven so you can stash the food for later or reheat it without having to transfer it to another bowl.
+Our product tester gave high marks to the set's tempered glass, which can withstand any oven temperature.

 "The 4-cup container traveled well and didn’t leak in my backpack on the way to work."

 Includes measuring marks